-In a way to create a comprehensive epistemological explanatory model, integrative epistemology holds that the insightful elements of the various epistemic models such as empiricism, rationalism, constructivism, causal theory of knowledge, reliabilism, and so on must be integrated within a content of inquiry.
-Knowledge, therefore, according to Ozumba (2015:229) must be contextual, goal-oriented and integrative.
-In this sense, knowledge becomes integratively contextualized, justified-true-belief.
-In line with this, Ibrahim (2017:278) sees the strength of integrative epistemology in the principle that "it recognizes and encouraged individual ingenuity and collective necessity in any epistemic process; as the unit (s) strengthens the whole while the whole serves as a protective belt to the process of knowledge acquisition".
-Knowledge for the integrative humanists is meaningful only when it takes into cognizance the form of life, context, ideas, state of affairs and the beliefs necessary for such knowledge.
+In a way to create a comprehensive epistemological explanatory model, integrative epistemology holds that the insightful elements of the various epistemic models such as empiricism, rationalism, constructivism, the causal theory of knowledge, reliabilism, and so on must be integrated within a content of inquiry.
+Knowledge, therefore, according to Ozumba (2015:229) must be contextual, goal-oriented, and integrative. this sense, knowledge becomes integratively contextualized. justified-true-belief.
+In line with this, (2017:278) sees the strength of integrative epistemology in the principle that "it recognizes and encourages individual ingenuity and collective necessity in any epistemic process; as the unit (s) strengthens the whole while the whole serves as a protective belt to the process of knowledge acquisition".
+Knowledge for the integrative humanists are meaningful only when they take into cognizance the form of life, context, ideas, state of affairs, and the beliefs necessary for such knowledge.

-- 1. \\\\\ Epistemology establishes the link between epistemology and ethics. - - 3. \\\\\\ is an approach to social epistemology which investigates the possibility of reducing group knowledge to the levels of individuals within the group.
+Epistemology establishes the link between epistemology and ethic S. sees knowledge as integratively, contextualized justified -true. is an approa ach to socia l epi stemol logy that investigates the possibility of reducing group knowledge to the levels of individuals within the group.

 You can see from what we have studied in this unit that there are various recent trends in epistemology.
-These are evolutionary epistemology, genetic epistemology, feminist epistemology, feminist epistemology, humanizing epistemology, social epistemology, naturalizing epistemology and integrative epistemology.
+These are evolutionary epistemology, genetic epistemology, feminist epistemology, feminist epistemology, humanizing epistemology, social epistemology, naturalizing epistemology, and integrative epistemology.